ap94sd24/MEVN-Template/README.md

 ## Installation

-- after git clone, run `npm install`, and `npm install -D concurrently nodemon`
+- after git clone, run `npm install` on root and client directory, and then run `npm run dev`
-- To Connect MongoDB cloud server, go to default.json in config folder and add url there
+- App should be available on `localhost:3000`